Anxiety Treatment

 Therapy for Low Self-Esteem

 We can all have self-doubt or lack confidence sometimes.
-If you're feeling like this regularly or all the time, therapy can help to understand the underlying factors that influence self-esteem and then offer strategies that best address those factors.
-Naming and challenging unhelpful thoughts and core beliefs is a cognitive-behavioral therapy technique that helps you to develop more balanced beliefs about yourself.
-Mindfulness practices include nonjudgmental awareness and self-talk that is kind to yourself.
-Psychodynamic therapy techniques explore how past life events influence current patterns of thought, emotion and behavior.
-Interpersonal therapy focuses on ways to assert yourself in relationships and, if you think you're not living up to your values, what changes would be necessary, and options do you have, to do so.
+If you're feeling like this regularly or all the time, therapy can help to understand the underlying factors that influence self-esteem and to develop more balanced beliefs about yourself.
+Mindfulness practices include nonjudgmental awareness and self-talk that is gentle.
+Many of my clients discern ways to live more congruently with their values or build new skills, which contribute to self-esteem.

 Contact